MoOyeg/rhacm-multi-kubernetes-example/README.md

   OR

-  You can edit the files in the folders below and generate your own policy and then create:
+  You can edit the files in the [folders](./policy-global-base) and generate your own policy and then create:

   ```bash
   kustomize build ./policy-global-base --enable-alpha-plugins | oc create -f -